atharvakokane/atharvakokane.github.io/content/posts/research-attempt.md

 rishita, is my cs mentor over here at tech, and she gave me a list of professors who might be taking on new undegraduates for research. i decided to make a template first and send it to rishita before mailing any professors. let's see what feedback we get back.

+i am also hoping that these labs continue through the summer so that i can continue working on them through the break that i have. maybe even spring break? idk, let's see.

 **ask.**